Starmer’s Government faces backlash over ‘cruel’ £5bn cut to welfare

 She said: “I would put that there are alternative, more compassionate ways to balance the books rather than on the back of sick and disabled people.”

-Former shadow chancellor John McDonnell warned people could die as a result of the cuts, telling MPs: “The reality is trying to find up to £5 billion worth of cuts by manipulating, by changing, the Pip (personal independence payment) rules, the criteria will result in immense suffering and – we’ve seen it in the past – loss of life.”
+Former shadow chancellor John McDonnell, who sits as an independent, warned people could die as a result of the cuts, telling MPs: “The reality is trying to find up to £5 billion worth of cuts by manipulating, by changing, the Pip (personal independence payment) rules, the criteria will result in immense suffering and – we’ve seen it in the past – loss of life.”

 Labour MP Clive Lewis questioned whether the Government understood the “pain and difficulty that this will cause millions of people”.